Sydney Chaplin: Keystone

-As Charlie was negotiating his Keystone contract in Hollywood, he suggested Sydney be asked to join the company.
+As Charlie was negotiating his Keystone contract in Hollywood, he suggested that Syd should join the studio.
 Syd and his wife Minnie Chaplin arrived in California in October 1914.

-Syd made a few comedies there, including the "Gussle" comedies, and the comedy short A Submarine Pirate in 1915.
+Syd made a few appearances with the Keystone stock company in supporting roles before starring as a new character, Reggie Gussle.
+Gussle was a brash, mustachioed, happy-go-lucky fellow who enjoyed flirting with women and sneaking drinks, but was usually under the watchful eye of his large, ominous wife (Phyllis Allen).
+Syd Chaplin was less frantic than the other Keystone comedians, who usually ran around the scene with exaggerated gestures.
+Syd's antics were slower but quite energetic.
+His expressive face was also featured in numerous close-ups, unusual for Keystone stars.
+His improvisational approach sometimes resulted in scenes running very long—in one case, so long that the finished scenes were divided into two separate comedies, Gussle's Backward Way and Gussle Tied to Trouble.

+The Gussle comedies caught on very quickly, and within the year these one-reel, 10-minute comedies were doubled in length.
+Syd Chaplin made 12 Gussle subjects, and then starred in an extended-length featurette, A Submarine Pirate in 1915.
 Second to Tillie's Punctured Romance, this was the most financially successful comedy Keystone ever made.
+Writing in The Smart Set magazine in 1916, critic George Jean Nathan stated that Charlie Chaplin was "not nearly so good a comique as his brother."

 Charlie's business affairs

-Following this success, Sydney decided to leave the screen to negotiate Charlie a better contract.
-After getting him a $500,000 contract with Mutual on 27 February 1916, he got him his first million dollar ($1.25 million) contract on 17 June 1917 with First National Pictures.
-Soon he was handling the majority of Charlie's business affairs, in addition to further contract negotiation.
+Following this success, Syd decided to leave the screen to negotiate Charlie a better contract.
+After getting him a $500,000 contract with Mutual on February 27, 1916, he got him his first million-dollar ($1.25 million) contract on June 17, 1917 with First National Pictures.
+Soon he was handling the majority of Charlie's business affairs, in addition to further contract negotiations.
 Their sheet music business failed, but they were successful with a merchandising one.

-Sydney also appeared in a few films during the First National era, such as Pay Day and The Pilgrim.
-Sydney achieved his own million-dollar contract from Famous Players-Lasky in 1919, but a series of problems resulted in his making only one, failed, film, King, Queen, Joker (1921).
+Sydney also appeared in a few of Charlie's films during the First National era, such as Pay Day and The Pilgrim.
+Sydney achieved his own million-dollar contract from Famous Players–Lasky in 1919, but a series of problems resulted in his making only one, failed, film, King, Queen, Joker (1921).
 He disappeared from the screen once again.